Divorce Attorney in Colorado Springs, Colorado

 If a case cannot be settled prior to a hearing, the case will be heard by a Judge.
 If the parties are contesting which parent should have primary custody of the parties' minor children, each side will have an opportunity to present evidence about why they are seeking child custody.
 All decisions regarding child custody and parenting time are made on the basis of your child's best interests.
 If either person in a divorce case or an allocation of parental responsibilities is seeking child support or spousal support, a court will expect him or her to present evidence regarding both parties' income and earning potential.

 A divorce becomes finalized when a Judge signs a Decree of Dissolution of Marriage.
-Should a party wish to revert to a maiden name, a provision regarding the name change can be included in the final Decree.
+Should a party wish to revert to a premarital name, a provision regarding the name change can be included in the final Decree.
 After the divorce has been finalized, a certified copy of the final decree can be taken to the state revenue office and sent to the state department of vital records and the Social Security office so that important documents for identification can be reissued.